-SEMESTER: II COURSE CODE: GINF 6021 COURSE TITLE: GIS AND SOCIETY NUMBER OF CREDITS: PREREQUISITES: NONE
+COURSE CODE: GINF 6021 COURSE TITLE: GIS AND SOCIETY

+NUMBER OF CREDITS: PREREQUISITES: NONE

 SYLLABUS: This course examines the interrelationships between GIS and the structures of modern society.
-Through case studies of related to private and public organisations as well as the general public, the broader social implications of GIS will be examined.
+Through case studies of related to private and public organisations as well as the public, the broader social implications of GIS will be examined.
 How GIS systems and spatial data are embedded in particular economic, political, social and legal structures create social barriers affecting the wider use of GIS, such barriers will be debated throughout the course.
-The way in which GIS is employed in society has the ability to influence values, perceptions and knowledge, the representation of knowledge in GIS will be discussed with particular reference to how information held by marginalised groups of society is represented.
+The way in which GIS is employed in society can influence values, perceptions and knowledge, the representation of knowledge in GIS will be discussed with particular reference to how information held by marginalised groups of society is represented.
 Other areas of importance include the impact of internet mapping, ethics and privacy and the use and misuse of GIS.

-SEMESTER: II COURSE CODE: GINF 6022 COURSE TITLE: SPATIAL ANALYSIS AND MODELLING NUMBER OF CREDITS:
+COURSE TITLE: SPATIAL ANALYSIS AND MODELLING

+NUMBER OF CREDITS: